settylab/Mellon/README.rst

     d = X.shape[1]

-Crowding can automatically suggest a mean value `mu` for the Gaussian process of log-density to ensure scale invariance.
+Mellon can automatically suggest a mean value `mu` for the Gaussian process of log-density to ensure scale invariance.
 A low value ensures that the density drops of quickly away from the data.